What is retina treatment, and when is it necessary?

 3. Fluid flows through the break into the subretinal space

-Tractional detachment – This occurs when fibrous membranes or scar tissue pull the retina away from the RPE without any tears.
-You often see this in advanced diabetic retinopathy cases where scar tissue forms and shrinks.
+Tractional detachment – This type occurs when fibrous membranes or scar tissue pull the retina away from the RPE without any retinal tears.
+It is most commonly seen in advanced diabetic retinopathy, where contracting scar tissue exerts traction on the retina.

-Exudative detachment – This type develops when fluid builds up between the neurosensory retina and RPE without breaks or pulling.
-Leaking blood vessels cause this fluid buildup, usually due to inflammation, high blood pressure, or tumors.
+Exudative detachment – This form develops when fluid accumulates between the neurosensory retina and the RPE without retinal breaks or traction.
+The fluid originates from leaking blood vessels, usually due to inflammation, uncontrolled hypertension, or tumors.

 Types of Retinal Detachment and Their Implications